 Theodore G. Long, MD, MHSSenior Vice President for Ambulatory Care and Population Health

-Ted Long, MD, MHS, is senior vice president of Ambulatory Care and Population Health at New York City Health + Hospitals, the largest public health care system in the U.S. He is also executive director of the NYC Test & Treat Corps, the City’s comprehensive effort to provide accessible, no-cost COVID-19 testing, support those infected or exposed to the virus with quarantine and isolation resources, and provide connections to treatment for eligible New Yorkers.
+Ted Long, MD, MHS, is senior vice president of Ambulatory Care and Population Health at New York City Health + Hospitals, the largest public health care system in the U.S. He is also the immediate former executive director of the NYC Test & Treat Corps, the City’s comprehensive effort to provide accessible, no-cost COVID-19 testing, support those infected or exposed to the virus with quarantine and isolation resources, and provide connections to treatment for eligible New Yorkers.

 Dr. Long previously served as senior medical officer for the Quality Measurement and Value-Based Incentives Group at the Centers for Medicare and Medicaid Services (CMS), where he led more than 20 federal programs, including the Medicare Access and CHIP Reauthorization Act of 2015 (MACRA), the Hospital Readmission Reduction Program and the Hospital Value-Based Purchasing Program.
 Before coming to CMS, Dr. Long served as medical director at the Rhode Island State Department of Health, where he led health care planning for the State.
 He was principal author for the first statewide evaluation of health service capacity and access to care, with a focus on primary care capacity and need.